wrathematics/TAG/inst/tag/shiny/help/explore/plot_dispersion.md

 ## Dispersion

+Enter a term or list of terms (comma separated) and see where it/they appear throughout the text.

 The dispersion, or lexical dispersion, plots visually display the frequency of occurrence of a term in a text.